Appropriate Glass Types

 Non-Fragility and Patent Glazing

-The British Standards for glass safety, BS6262 Part 4 provides guidance on the use of suitable safety glass as outlined in the table above.
-This standard along with BS5516 and CWCT TN112 are concerned solely with protecting the public from injury in the case of glass breakages and failures from roof glazing.
+The British Standards for glass safety, specifically BS6262 Part 4, provides recommendations on selecting appropriate safety glass, as outlined in the table above.
+Together with BS5516 and CWCT TN112, these standards focus on safeguarding the public from injuries related to glass breakage or failure in roof glazing installations.

-Two separate non-fragility tests for roofing materials have been developed independently of each other.
-The Advisory Committee for Roof Work have published a document titled ACR[M]001:2014 Test For non-fragility of large element roofing assemblies.
-5th edition (red book).
-Another non-fragility test has been devised by The Centre for Window and Cladding Technology titled TN 67 Safety and Fragility of Overhead Glazing: Testing and Assessment.
+Two distinct non-fragility testing standards exist for roofing materials.
+The Advisory Committee for Roof Work has published ACR[M]001:2014 Test for Non-Fragility of Large Element Roofing Assemblies, 5th Edition (the “Red Book”).
+Additionally, The Centre for Window and Cladding Technology developed a separate standard, TN 67 Safety and Fragility of Overhead Glazing: Testing and Assessment.